 You may know about PETG filaments and you may be wondering what the difference is between PET and PETG.
 They may seem identical because they have the same base material but PETG has an added component which is glycol.
 Having this addition changes the chemical composition of PETG completely, making it a whole different kind of plastic.

-When glycol is added, it removes some effects that can be observed when printing with PET.
-This includes the hazing effect that you may have seen when PET is heated.
-It also prevents some of the crystallization effect that makes PET more prone to being brittle.
+It also prevents some of the crystallization effects that make PET more prone to being brittle.
 It adds some features to PET which makes PETG also a good material for 3D printing.

 Recycled PET Filament